altaga/Project-Apollo/README.md

 Apollo is a way to seamlessly connect IoT devices to the Solana blockchain, that provides extra services like provenance and tracing for supply chain applications.

-Video HYPE!
+Click to see the video:

 ## Our PoC for Provenance

-You can see extensive documentation of the build process in this part of our Repository:
+You can see extensive documentation of the build process in this part of our Repository: https://github.com/altaga/Project-Apollo/blob/main/Tech-Docs/README.md

 # What's next for Apollo